FG2511/MLP_ForFoodPreparation/README.md

 Given the dataset described above, train a MLP for a binary-class classification probelm.
 The MLP has to classify if a minute belongs to the class 'Cooking' (1) or to the class 'Other' (0).

+Instruction to open and run files in Colaboratory:

+- On top of every file there's a link button that will open the file directly in Colaboratory.
+- Once in Colaboratory environment press Ctrl+F9 to run all.

 Instructions for run main files correctily:

-1. Firstly, open and run in Colaboratory the following files stored in "functions" folder (on top of every file there's a link button        that will open the file directly in Colaboratory):
+1. Firstly, open and run in Colaboratory the following files stored in "functions" folder:

     - MultilayerPerceptron.ipynb : this file contains a function that generates the multilayer perceptron.
     - PostProcessing_SlidingWindows.ipynb : this file contains the silding windows function for post-processing purpose.